jian0084/mad9022-w19/docs/modules/week6/ios.md

 An invitation has been sent to everyone to join the Algonquin College (Media & Design) Apple Developer account as members.
 You will need to accept this invitation and become a registered Apple Developer before you can test any iOS apps that you build.

+## Certificates

+You will need to create a signed certificate that will create a connection between your Apple Developer account, our College account, and your MacBook Pro with your copy of XCode.
+You can follow the instructions on the [developer.apple.com](https://developer.apple.com/) website for creating the certificate signing request `CSR` on your computer.
+This `CSR` will be uploaded to the website and then you will be given a certificate to download and install in `Keychain Access`.

 To compile and install an iOS app you will need to do the following things:

 1. Register as an Apple Developer here [https://developer.apple.com/account/](https://developer.apple.com/account/)